Kentico/xperience-by-kentico-shopify/docs/Usage-Guide.md

 7. In the Headless channel app, create new Storefront.
 After that, storefront `Private access token` should be available.

 ### XByK set up
 1.  (optional)Setup your own settings to connect your Shopify instance.
-Use API tokens generated in the [generate shopify API credentials](#generate-shopify-api-credentials) section.
+Use API tokens generated in the [generating shopify API credentials](#generating-shopify-api-credentials) section.
 ```json
 {
   "CMSShopifyConfig": {